 - Electricity consumption at full power: about 100 watts.

 - Double windows.
 Largest window area to the south and west to maximize solar gain.

 - South facing brick wall provides thermal mass in addition to the clay floor.

 Electronics (work in progress)

 - Solar-powered 12 volt electric system with USB outlets.
-Total 1 kW combined power available from Kääntöpöytä solar panels and wind turbine and additional 100 W from own solar panel.
+Total 1 kW combined power available from Kääntöpöytä solar panels and additional 100 W from own solar panel (to be installed).

 - Adjustable RGB LED-lightning, adjustable active ventilation system, sensor system and remote control.

 - Main builders and modified design: Petri Kangassalo, Sauli Kinnunen, Leino Kuuluvainen, Lauri Lundahl

 - Additional builders: Afrizal, Enrica Perotti, Theodor Schönberg, Anu Säilynoja, Ari Virtanen